ut/PRNSTN/README.md

 $ sudo apt-get install libcups2 libcups2-dev
 ```

-You'll need a printer installed, at least and if you want print to file install CUPS-PDF
+You'll need a printer installed, at least install CUPS-PDF to have a print-to-file option:

 ```bash